Western balsam bark beetle

-The western balsam bark beetle (Dryocoetes confusus) is the most destructive insect of subalpine fir in British Columbia, causing scattered mortality over large areas.
+The western balsam bark beetle is the most destructive insect of subalpine fir in British Columbia, causing scattered mortality over large areas.

 The extent of an infestation is difficult to determine as a result of overlapping life cycles, a lack of telltale pitch tubes, and the fact that the majority of the attacks occur above two metres on the bole.
 Newly attacked trees show pitch streaming along the bole, and a mixture of boring dust and frass in bark fissures and at the base of the tree.

-Given appropriate conditions, balsam bark beetles can be responsible for extensive tree mortality in stands containing a large percentage of the preferred host.
-Normally, however, less than five per cent of a stand is attacked in a single season, with the damage usually scattered throughout the stand.
+Normally, less than 5% of a stand is attacked in a single season, with the damage usually scattered throughout the stand.

-The adult carries a lesion-causing fungus, Ceratocystis dryocoetidis, which is responsible for an estimated 65 per cent of the mortality associated with balsam bark beetles.
+The adult carries a lesion-causing fungus, Ceratocystis dryocoetidis, which is responsible for an estimated 65% of the mortality associated with western balsam bark beetles.
 The lesions caused by the fungus may girdle and kill a tree, or make the tree susceptible to further beetle attacks.